weaversa/cryptol-course/labs/Language/Basics.md

 Things to note:
   * The type of the lowest dimension of every sequence given above is `Bit`.
-It's correct to write `0x2a : [8]Bit`, but the `Bit` part of a sequence is implicit in Cryptol, otherwise we'd be writting the word `Bit` at the end of just about every type.
+It's correct to write `0x2a : [8]Bit`, but the `Bit` part of a sequence is implicit in Cryptol, otherwise we'd be writing the word `Bit` at the end of just about every type.
 So, `Bit` is often left off when writing the types of sequences.
   * There are no privileged bit widths in Cryptol. `[13]` is just as